 - Design a visual autobiography.
-This creative journaling project asks you to look back at your life and make a visual representation of it.
+This creative project asks you to make a visual representation of your life.

 - Create your own coat of arms.
 Choose symbols that represent your strengths to build your own special coat of arms.

-- Draw a comic strip about a funny moment in your life.
-Enjoy a moment of levity with this exercise that will focus in on a comical even that happened to you.
+- Draw a comic strip.
+Enjoy a moment of levity with this exercise that will focus in on a comical event that happened to you.